liberapay/liberapay.com/README.md

 Thanks for hacking on Gittip!
-Be sure to review [CONTRIBUTING](https://github.com/zetaweb/www.gittip.com/blob/master/CONTRIBUTING.md#readme) as well if that's what you're planning to do.
+Be sure to review [CONTRIBUTING](https://github.com/zetaweb/www.gittip.com/blob/master/CONTRIBUTING.md#readme) as well if that&rsquo;s what you&rsquo;re planning to do.

 Dependencies
 ------------